 When options can be grouped, you can use a partially checked check box to represent the whole group.
-Select PartiallyChecked in the Check state field to indicate that users selected some sub-items in the group, but not all of them.
+Select PartiallyChecked in the Check state field to indicate that users selected some sub-components in the group but not all of them.

 The checkable options are often listed vertically.